MareikeW/binary-search-and-recursion/README.md

 # binary-search-sorted-list
-BinarySearch in a sorted array
+BinarySearch in a sorted array & create an array list of ints and generate all permutations using a recursive function.